cloudaloe/hadas/README.md

 ## Setup effort summary:
 Setting up isn't that hard, but for you being able to assess the effort upfront... here it goes: <br/>

+Installation of prerequisite:   	2 <br/>
 Configuration parameters to set:    2 - 5 <br/>
-Code change to your project:     1 (to the browser side code, if you have any) <br/>
+Code change to your project:     1 (for your application's browser side code, if you have any) <br/>
-Installation of prerequisite:		2 <br/>
-Moving around files:   			   2
+Moving around files:   			   2 (for your application's browser side code, if you have any) <br/>

 ## Setup